Vinegret43/Dialog-Markup-Language/README.md

 # Dialog Markup Language

-Dialog Markup Language lets you create non-linear dialogues in your games/apps/etc. using Python.
+Dialog Markup Language lets you create non-linear dialogues for your games/apps/etc. using Python.
 It has its own syntax which goal is to make dialog files more readable and editable.

 #### Features:
 1. Simple and readable syntax
-2. Multiple tools for creating branching and non-linearity
+2. Lightweight and pretty fast
-3. Compiling dialogues so that they will work faster on runtime
+3. Ability to execute Python code in dialogues

-#### Drawbacks:
+#### Unmade features:
-1. This is written with Python, while most game developers use C++ or C#
+1. Syntax checker, but it's coming soon

-2. Some bugs and unmade features because development started just now
+To see how to use it, you can see docs in ./docs/HowToUse folder.